SlugLab/Bede-linux/Documentation/networking/ip-sysctl.rst

 tcp_window_scaling - BOOLEAN
 	Enable window scaling as defined in RFC1323.

+tcp_shrink_window - BOOLEAN
+	This changes how the TCP receive window is calculated.

+	RFC 7323, section 2.4, says there are instances when a retracted window can be offered, and that TCP implementations MUST ensure that they handle a shrinking window, as specified in RFC 1122.

+	- 0 - Disabled.
+The window is never shrunk.
+	- 1 - Enabled.
+The window is shrunk when necessary to remain within the memory limit set by autotuning (sk_rcvbuf).
+			This only occurs if a non-zero receive window scaling factor is also in effect.

+	Default: 0

 tcp_wmem - vector of 3 INTEGERs: min, default, max
 	min: Amount of memory reserved for send buffers for TCP sockets.